Hyeongseoplee/Youtube/README.md

 -   Static Youtube website

+### Contents

+[Body]
+[Header]
+[Player]
+[Video-Information]
+[Uploader]
+[Next-Videos]

 ### The challenge

 Users sholud be able to:

 -   View the optimal layoout depending on their divice's screen size
 -   View video and able to get next video recommendation

+### Responsive screen

+-   when the screen size exceeds 1024px, next video's list is arranged beside to video player

+### What i plan using Js

+-   Toggle tabs by guide button in header(slide off the side )
+-   Make empty notification window by notification button in header
+-   Use caretDownBtn for showing and hiding extra texts

 ### Built With